Jackson Burns: Life and career

 Burns worked in many fields including lumberjack, pipeliner, heavy equipment operator, hydrostatic tester, private investigator, Olan Mills portrait photographer, karate instructor, motorcycle racer, door installer, salesman and amusement park supervisor until he broke into the film stunt business.

-His work in film and television won much acclaim and many awards and Burns later worked on a longtime passion through a character that he was developing for a television project called The Redneck Archaeologist.
-In this character Burns traveled the world finding unknown historical and archaeological sites and artifacts.
-He had a widely watched YouTube channel.
+Burns later worked on a longtime passion for a television project called The Redneck Archaeologist.
+In this character, Burns traveled the world finding unknown historical and archaeological sites.

 His work as a community activist and precinct chair has been recognized by the Mayor Bill White of Houston, his work on elections was recognized by a resolution in his name issued by Harris County Commissioners Court.

 Married to the Mexican actress and model Nelly Castrejon, they had one son and lived in Houston, Texas.

 Burns died in Houston, Texas on November 24, 2016, at the age of 60.